RAM is where most people waste money because it’s easy to “upgrade”.

-Short answer
+Quick answer

 What buyers get wrong about RAM

-- They buy more RAM instead of a better GPU
+- they buy more RAM instead of a better GPU

-- They use unstable configurations (too many sticks)
+- they use unstable configurations (too many sticks)

-16GB vs 32GB (what should you do?)
+16GB vs 32GB: what should you do?

 Choose 16GB if:

-- gaming is primary goal
+- gaming is your main goal

 - you don’t multitask heavily while gaming

-- you want maximum value
+- you want best value

 Choose 32GB if: